albertaillet/Primer_game/README.md

 ## Strategies:

 My strategies can be found in the `strategies` directory.
-The most succestful one was the simple bayesian strategy as we are given the probabilities of the simulation.
+The most succestful one was the simple bayesian strategy.

 ## How to use: